Provost Diversity Initiatives

 - We will begin peer review in the FA 20 semester on a piloted basis with volunteer faculty and peer reviewers.
 We have a small ($500) assessment grant to develop this process and it will include, as one component, how well the faculty member addresses issues related to diversity and inclusion.

 - Grant Submission: Several faculty collaborated to submit a grant to the Association

-for Psychological Science.
-From the grant proposal “We intend to use this grant to
+Science.
+From the grant proposal “We intend to use this grant to initiate the development,

 - The PI will lead a diverse team including faculty, a hired graduate student, undergraduate students, and a professional instructional designer.
 Based on extant research and local data, the course will feature experiential assignments that incorporate a self-regulatory framework, mentorship, and professional identity formation consistent with psychological science.